 In an effort to help more first home buyers get into the property market, the Government introduced the First Home Super Saver Scheme in the 2017 budget.
-From 1 July 2017, individuals can make voluntary contributions of up to $15,000 per year and $30,000 in total, to their superannuation account to purchase a first home.
+From 1 July 2017, individuals can make voluntary contributions of up to $15,000 per year and $50,000 ($30,000 prior to 1 July 22) in total to their superannuation account to purchase a first home.

 Voluntary contributions include:

 These contributions, which are taxed at 15%, along with deemed earnings, can be withdrawn for a deposit from your SMSF.
 Withdrawals will be taxed at your marginal tax rates less a 30% offset and allowed from 1 July 2018.
 For more information on the First Home Super Saver Scheme, please click on the button below to download a copy of the First Home Super Saver Scheme fact sheet provided by the ATO:

 For most people, the First Home Super Saver Scheme could boost the savings they can put towards a deposit by at least 30% compared with saving through a standard deposit account.
 This is due to the concessional tax treatment and the higher rate of earnings often realised within superannuation.
 Take Michelle and Nick’s case as an example to see how you can boost the first home deposit by utilising the First Home Super Saver Scheme